tanzu-end-to-end/tko-workshop/workshop/content/setup-environment.md

 - Once the empty file appears, paste the contents of the `kubeconfig` copied from the previous steps.
   - **Note**: Once pasted, make sure to hit `ctrl+s` to save

-- Login to TMC using the CLI, Go back to Tanzu Mission Control tab
+- Login to TMC using the CLI, go back to Tanzu Mission Control tab
 ```execute
 tmc login
 ```

-- In Tanzu Mission Control, fetch an API Token by clicking on the dropdown of your username in the top right hand corner, click `My Account`, click on the `API tokens` tab, click on `Generate a new API Token`.
-If you need to re-issue an existing token, click on `REGENERATE` to create a new one and and copy the generated token then, click `Continue`.
+- In Tanzu Mission Control, fetch an API Token by clicking on the dropdown of your username in the top right hand corner, click **My Account**, click on the **API tokens** tab, click on **Generate a new API Token**.
+If you need to re-issue an existing token, click on **REGENERATE** to create a new one and and copy the generated token then, click **Continue**.
-- Go back to the Workshop page, on the `Terminal` tab
+- Go back to the Workshop page, on the **Terminal** tab
 - When Prompted to provide the API Token, paste the API token you just copied.
-Give a context name like `tmc-tko` and `aws-hosted` for `Management_cluster` and `aws` for Provisioner name, like shown in the below snapshot.
+Give a context name like `tmc-tko` and `aws-hosted` for **Management Cluster Name** and `aws` for **Provisioner Name**, like shown in the below snapshot.

 ![TMC Access Token](images/tmc-access-api.png)